-Water is one of the most damaging things to a house.
-It’s nature is that when it happens you won’t know until it’s too late.
+Water damage is one of the worst things to happen to a house.
+Its nature is that when it happens you won’t know until it’s too late.
 Unless you have a sensor.
 That is why these D-Link DCH-S161 Wifi Water Sensors make so much sense.
 They are low cost and can save you big time!

 Having a water detector in key areas can be the difference between a quick clean up and a home renovation that costs you thousands of dollars.